top of page

-We are teaming up with Torridon Community Centre to hold a drop-in Make Do & Mend Session at Torridon Community Centre.
-This session will help you find the time (and a bit of support!) to tackle those mending projects that you might have been putting off.
+Come along to our drop-in Make Do & Mend Session where we will help you find the time (and a bit of support!) to tackle those mending projects that you might have been putting off.
 Whether it's a favourite shirt, a pair of jeans or even a knitted jumper, mending your textiles is a great way to extend the life of your beloved garments and reduce waste.
+Our team of experienced menders and helpers will lend a hand to help you get going.

 Ceilidh House Gathering